This is part two of a two-part series that covers condensation and moisture in metal buildings.

 Existing (Retrofit) Construction

 For existing construction, you will essentially create an interior “envelope” or “skin” inside the building framing.
-Depending on whether it’s wood or metal framing, you can use staples, cap nails, double-sided tape, metal pins, or self-drilling screws to attach the BlueTex™ insulation.
+Depending on whether it’s wood or metal framing, you can use staples, cap nails, or BlueTex™ self-drilling screws/locking washers to attach the BlueTex™ insulation.
 How to install BlueTex™ in an existing metal building.

 For new construction, you are going to wrap the framing with the foil side facing out before you apply the exterior metal or wood siding.
 The key to reflecting the heat is that the foil side must face an airspace of at least about ½”.
 This is usually achieved by installing horizontal hat channels on metal frame buildings or wood girts on wood frame buildings.
 Also, all BlueTex™ foil-foam products have easy peel and stick tabs to quickly seam the pieces together.